misa-dd/service-template/README.md

-# Service Template
+# service-template

-As of 2019/01, this service template has been un-deprecated. [doorctl](https://github.com/doordash/doorctl) is a scaffolding + injector generator that may be useful to be continued on if deemed sufficiently useful and worthwhile to maintain.
+As of 2019/01, this service-template has been un-deprecated. [doorctl](https://github.com/doordash/doorctl) is a scaffolding + injector generator that may be useful to be continued on if deemed sufficiently useful and worthwhile to maintain.

 Tech stack:
  * [Python 3](https://docs.python.org/3/)